imazen/resizer-web/content/docs/2to3/upgrade.md

 Libs: ejunkie
+Aliases: /plugins/upgradefrom2

 # Upgrade from version 2

-The V3 "Performance Bundle" includes everything users of V2 expect, and more.
+The V3 "Performance Edition" includes everything users of V2 expect, and more.

 * Disk caching
 * High-quality GIF quantization and dithering